-- Press < (SET) >.

-- ► The Live View image will appear on the LCD monitor.

-- When Live mode is set, the AF point

-will be displayed.
+- Press < (SET) >. - ▶ The Live View image will appear on the LCD monitor. - When Live mode is set, the AF point <>> will be displayed.

-- Aim the AF point over the subject, and hold down the < ★ > button. - When focus is achieved, the AF point will turn green and the beeper will sound - ► If focus is not achieved, the AF point will turn orange.
+- Aim the AF point over the subject and press the < > button to autofocus. - When focus is achieved, the AF point will turn green and the beeper will sound - If focus is not achieved, the AF point will turn orange.